-To do that, they had participants came into the lab for a night.
-Before going to bed, half the group was shown images of faces, the other half of houses—lots and lots of images.
+To do that, they had participants come into the lab for a night.
+Before going to bed, half the group was shown images of faces, the other half images of houses—lots and lots of images.
 Then they slept for eight hours.
 “We recorded electrical brain activity during this time,” explained Schönauer.
 Then they tested whether their algorithm could predict whether a participant had learned about faces or houses before sleep.
 It could, accurately predicting the content 65 percent of the time.

 “We can prove that yes, the sleeping brain processes what we have learned before,” says Schönauer, “and this helps us remember the information.”

 In both studies, it was during deep sleep (non-REM sleep) that strong memories were formed—something scientists already knew.
-That said, Schönauer was surprised that to see some reprocessing occurring during all forms of sleep.
+That said, Schönauer was surprised to see some reprocessing occurring during all forms of sleep.

 Sigrid Veasey, a professor of medicine and sleep researcher at the University of Pennsylvania, sums up the significance of the work.
 “Sleep is anything but an idle process,” she said.
-“The brain is playing a gatekeeper role in trying to accentuate and strengthen the relevant synapses and the less relevant synapses will be weakened.”
+“The brain is playing a gatekeeper role in trying to accentuate and strengthen the relevant synapses, and the less relevant synapses will be weakened.”